6 October 2015

 Dairy cows that have been exposed to the virus that causes Infectious Bovine Rhinotracheitis (IBR) have been shown in a new study to produce 2.6l per day less milk throughout the entire lactation, despite showing few or no signs of the disease (i.e. being sub-clinically infected).

-The study was carried out by the animal health and welfare consultancy RAFT Solutions and sponsored by MSD Animal Health (known as Merck Animal Health in the US and Canada).
+The study was carried out by the animal health and welfare consultancy RAFT Solutions and sponsored by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.).
 It compared the performance of cattle with antibodies to IBR (seropositive) to those without antibodies (seronegative) over a two year period on an average sized, all-year-round calving pedigree Holstein dairy herd in the north of England.

 The average reduction in milk yield recorded in infected cows is significant under any circumstances, and particularly so given the absence of any clinical signs of disease in most animals and the prolonged period of impact.